Buchsbaum* complexes: Introduction

-It is known that Buchsbaumness \cite{Sch}\cite[Theorem 8.1]{Sta}; see also Theorem \ref{BuchsbaumCharacterization} (respectively, Cohen-Macaulayness; see \cite{Mu} \cite[Proposition 4.3]{Sta}) of $\Delta$ is a topological property, meaning that it depends only on the homeomorphism type of the geometric realization $|\Delta|$ \cite[Section 9]{Bj} of $\Delta$.
+It is known that Buchsbaumness \cite{Sch}\cite[Theorem 8.1]{Sta}; see also Theorem \ref{BuchsbaumCharacterization} (respectively, Cohen-Macaulayness; see \cite{Mu2} \cite[Proposition 4.3]{Sta}) of $\Delta$ is a topological property, meaning that it depends only on the homeomorphism type of the geometric realization $|\Delta|$ \cite[Section 9]{Bj} of $\Delta$.
 For instance, all triangulations of manifolds (with or without boundary) are Buchsbaum and all triangulations of balls and spheres are Cohen-Macaulay over all fields.
 It was conjectured by Baclawski \cite{Ba} and proved by Walker \cite{Wa} as an immediate consequence of the following theorem, that double Cohen-Macaulayness is a topological property as well.
-In the formulation of the theorem and in the sequel we write $\widetilde{H}_i(X;k)$ and $\widetilde{H}_i(X,A;k)$ for the reduced singular homology of the space $X$ and the pair of spaces $(X,A)$, respectively.
-We also write $\widetilde{H}_i(\Delta;k)$ and $\widetilde{H}_i(\Delta, \Gamma;k)$ for the reduced simplicial homology of the simplicial complex $\Delta$ and the pair of simplicial complexes $(\Delta, \Gamma)$.
+In the sequel, we will write $\widetilde{H}_i(X;k)$ for the reduced singular homology of the space $X$ and $H_i (X,A;k)$ for the singular homology of the pair of spaces $(X,A)$.
+We will also write $\widetilde{H}_i(\Delta;k)$ and $H_i (\Delta, \Gamma;k)$ for the (reduced) simplicial homology of the simplicial complex $\Delta$ and of the pair of simplicial complexes $(\Delta, \Gamma)$.

 \begin{theorem} {\rm (Walker, \cite[Theorem 9.8]{Wa})} Let $\Delta$ be a $(d-1)$-dimensional Cohen-Macaulay simplicial complex over a field $k$.
 The following conditions are equivalent: \begin{itemize} \item[(i)] $\Delta$ is doubly Cohen-Macaulay over $k$. \item[(ii)] $\widetilde{H}_{d-2} (|\Delta|-p;k) = 0$ holds for every $p \in |\Delta|$. \end{itemize} \end{theorem}